jscrobinson/NeoPI/README.md

 	-c, --ic
 This flag can be set to run only the Index of Coincidence test.

+	-L, --symlinks
+This flag will cause NeoPI to scan symlinks

 	-A, --auto
 This flag runs an auto generated regular expression that contains many common web application file extensions.
 This list is by no means comprehensive but does include a good ‘best effort’ scan if you are unsure of what web application languages your server is running.
 The current list of  extensions are included below: